kartoza/docker-geosafe/deployment/production/docs/Rancher.md

 to 4 by default.
 You can change this into other relevant value.
 You can also change this value after you created the stack.

+## Sequencing upgrades

+When upgrading / restarting services, you should take care to do things in the proper order:

+1. Celery workers first
+2. Django second
+3. Nginx last

+This will ensure that intercontainer references are maintained properly.

 ## GeoSAFE

 A GeoSAFE stack is stored [here](../docker/compose-files/geosafe).
 GeoSAFE stack